La Vuelta a Espana 2015

 25km warm up ride

 We meet in the coastal city of Malaga (10:00am at Malaga airport or 11:00pm at our centrally located team hotel).
 This interesting city, rumoured to be one of the oldest in the world, makes for a fantastic location to begin the tour.
-After an informal welcome meeting and some chilled drinks, we have a bike set up and then a warm up cycle out along the coastline to see the Grand Depart of La Vuelta 2015 with the Stage 1 team time trial.
+After an informal welcome meeting and some chilled drinks, we have a bike set up and then a warm up cycle out along the coastline to RIDE the actual Stage 1 Time Trial route only hours before the Grand Depart of La Vuelta 2015!

-From Puerto Banus to Marbella, the 7.4km flat time trial will be an explosive flash of colour in the shimmering afternoon heat of this sun soaked land.
-We will watch the teams from the VIP area with the best views away from the crowds.
+From Puerto Banus to Marbella, the 7.4km flat time trial will be an amazing experience to ride.
+With a team support car with us, we will ride the closed roads beginning from the starting ramp!
+Afterwards watch the teams from the VIP area with the best views away from the crowds.
 See the super bikes up close and have the chance to see the podium celebrations.
 With luxury yachts and the blue Mediterranean Sea behind, it should be an exciting first day of cycling as we mingle with the rich and famous of Europe!

 We will have a welcome group dinner on our return back to Malaga.